Stacked Changes

 --autostash ensures any uncommitted changes are preserved across the operation.
 After

-pulling, the next josh push --split will retarget and promote the next PR in the stack
+pulling, the next josh publish will retarget and promote the next PR in the stack

 from draft to ready for review.